Updated: May 12, 2026

 “Many movers in Washington rely on tips as part of their income.
 A fair tip is always appreciated, especially on difficult moves involving ladders, fragile items, or extra-long moves,” says Mark T., a moving professional from Wellknown DC team with over 8 years of experience.

 Tipping is a great way to say “thank you” to movers for their hard work.
 But many people don’t know exactly how to tip and how to distribute it fairly.
 Of course, there are some factors that can affect the size of your tip.
 If you are moving from a multi-story building or an apartment without an elevator (typical situation in DC), or if there are particularly heavy items, it may be appropriate to increase the tip.
 Also, pay attention to the professionalism of the movers and their willingness to take into account special requests.
-Let's figure out what options are available and what is better to choose.
+Let's figure out what options are available and which one makes the most sense.

 Cash